Last Updated on February 1, 2023

 What is fast fashion, and why should you avoid it?
 Buying clothes should not wreak havoc on our environment.

 We are going to answer several of those questions about fast fashion brands to avoid and solutions to fast fashion!
 Everything from poor working conditions and harmful processes at fast fashion companies can be found.

 Fast.
 Faster.
 Fastest.
-I’m sure you’ve heard of fast food, but what about fast fashion?
+I’m sure you’ve heard of fast food, but what is fast fashion?

-The term ‘fast fashion’ has become quite the buzz word these last few years, so in this post, I’m going to be taking a look at the history of the term, where it came from, what it means, how you can avoid it, and why you should.
+The term ‘fast fashion’ has become quite the buzzword these last few years, so in this post, I’m going to be taking a look at the history of the term, where it came from, what it means, how you can avoid it, and give you some solutions to fast fashion.

-Fast fashion typically refers to inexpensive clothing produced quickly by large retailers to keep up with ever changing trends.
+Fast fashion companies make an abundance of inexpensive clothing produced quickly by large retailers to keep up with ever-changing trends.